 When your baby is getting antsy on the flight, whip out one of those trusty favorites and buy yourself (a little) more quiet time.

-How To Fly with Baby: FAA Approved Car Seat and Other Travel Essentials
+How to Fly with a Baby: FAA Approved Car Seat and Other Travel Essentials

 Packing for an infant for the first time is like taking a test in a subject you’ve never studied.